partnano/lovelyUI/README.md

 	lovelyui.box_themes.rounded_rectangle

 These are not really special at all, but this was not the intended goal.
-For your own purposes just define a theme function that takes 5 parameters:
+For your own purposes just define a theme function that takes 5-6 parameters:

+	function (x, y, width, height, active, [element])

 	         x, y:  top right pixel coordinates of element width, height:  pixel size of element
+		   active:  true/false depending if the element is active
-	            e: the element itself if anything else is needed (e.g. the different colors)
+	            e:  the element itself if anything else is needed (optional)

 Here is a simple example directly from the library code:

-	function rectangle (x, y, w, h, e)
+	rounded_rectangle = function (x, y, w, h, a) lg.setColor ({230, 230, 230})
-	   -- background
-       lg.setColor ({230, 230, 230})
 		lg.rectangle ('fill', x, y, w, h, 10, 10, 10)

-       -- border
+	    if a then lg.setColor ({20, 230, 20})
-	   lg.setColor ({80, 80, 80})
+	    else lg.setColor ({80, 80, 80}) end

 	    lg.rectangle ('line', x, y, w, h, 10, 10, 20)

 	    -- last color is also the text color lg.setColor ({20, 20, 20})
     end

 Assign your function to either the base option lovelyui.box_theme or to any element.box_theme and you're set!